aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/svgsaveoptions/_index.md

 ```

 Creates the options for saving svg file.

+**Remarks**

 NOTE: This class is now obsolete.
 Instead, please use ImageSaveOptions class.
 This property will be removed 12 months later since March 2023.
 Aspose apologizes for any inconvenience you may have experienced.

 ### SvgSaveOptions(int saveFormat) {#SvgSaveOptions-int-}
 ```